Students return to New Mexico school for the first time since shooting

 Police say the 12-year-old shooting suspect entered his middle school Tuesday morning with a 20-gauge pump shotgun that he had sawed off.
 He shot three rounds.

-The first shot hit the ceiling, said New Mexico State Police Chief Pete Kassetas.
+His first shot, which Kassetas characterized as “birdshot,” hit the ceiling.
 The second went into the gym floor.
-The third sped toward the stands where, about 12 to 15 feet away, it hit two students who had been waiting with others for classes to start.
+The third sped toward the stands where, some 12 to 15 feet away, it hit two of a throng of students who had been waiting for classes to start.

 He said the victims were targeted at random.